Department of Sociology and Anthropology

 Introduction to the analysis of structured social inequality with emphasis on the dimensions of social class, race and gender.

-The course focuses on population and its relation to characteristics of environment.
-Specifically, it is designed to discuss the interaction of population processes and resources.
+The course focuses on population and its relation to characteristics of the environment.
+Specifically, it is designed to discuss the interaction of population processes like immigration.

-Intermediate social research methodology with emphasis on research design.
+Intermediate social research methodology with an emphasis on both qualitative and quantitative research design.

 Pre-req: SOC 344.